ContextMapper/context-mapper-cli/README.md

 ## Contributing
 Contribution is always welcome!
 Here are some ways how you can contribute:
-* Create Github issues if you find bugs or just want to give suggestions for improvements.
+* Create GitHub issues if you find bugs or just want to give suggestions for improvements.
 * This is an open source project: if you want to code, [create pull requests](https://help.github.com/articles/creating-a-pull-request/) from [forks of this repository](https://help.github.com/articles/fork-a-repo/).
 Please refer to a Github issue if you contribute this way.
 * If you want to contribute to our documentation and user guides on our website [https://contextmapper.org/](https://contextmapper.org/), create pull requests from forks of the corresponding page repo [https://github.com/ContextMapper/contextmapper.github.io](https://github.com/ContextMapper/contextmapper.github.io) or create issues [there](https://github.com/ContextMapper/contextmapper.github.io/issues).